Student Resources

 The facilities are home to more than 6,000 students from Louisville, across the country and around the globe.
 Staffed by a team of professionals with expertise in student learning and development, we strive to make sure learning doesn’t stop in the classroom.
 We emphasize healthy lifestyles and provide programs that facilitate student engagement and personal growth.

-Housing is one of the largest campus employers of students on campus, with more than 200 part-time student employees assisting in facilities, services and programs that support our campus communities and help them thrive.
+Housing is one of the largest campus employers of students on campus, with more than 200 part-time student employees assisting in facilities, operations, services and programs that support our campus communities and help them thrive.
 The dynamic combination of professional staff, student leaders, and residents helps make UofL a vibrant campus with something to offer every individual.

 Website: louisville.edu/housing